 The SHMA (2014) highlights that Bassetlaw has some of the cheapest housing in the East Midlands region.
 House prices over the period 1996 to 2007 (the pre-recession decade) increased by 178% (£80,000), although this level of growth was lower than across the East Midlands (188%) and England (186%) despite its low base - indicating weaker relative demand.
-From 2007 to 2012, house prices have been broadly consistent (gaining just £25 in value) in Bassetlaw District.
-This compares with a 9% increase in house prices in England as a whole.
+From 2007 to 2012, house prices were broadly consistent (gaining just £25 in value) in Bassetlaw District.
+This compares with a 9% increase in house prices in England as a whole for the same period.